How to Turn a 2-Liter Pop Bottle Into Your Own Killer Wasp and Hornet Trap

 As spring comes along and we start preparing our gardens for the coming summer, we begin to spend more and more time outside.
 One thing that can ruin a beautiful and relaxing warm spring day is a new hatch of female hornets looking for a place to nest.

-The purpose of this hub is to give all those nasty hornets a place to rest... rest in peace that is!
-Muah-ha-ha-ha!.
+The purpose of this article is to give all those nasty hornets a place to rest... rest in peace that is!
+Muah-ha-ha-ha!